monescript/monescript/README.md

   - notes prefixed with ';'
 - line comments prefixed with ';' or '#'
 - bucket command
+- tag names
 - include and year commands (ignored)

 There is no restriction on the name of the accounts.

-Journal is expected to be balanced, which means that for every transaction has to have source and destination account(s). if journal is not balanced. luini will not be able to analyze the journal and show an error.
+Journal is expected to be balanced, which means that for every transaction has to have source and destination account(s). if journal is not balanced. monescript will not be able to analyze the journal and show an error.

-### Sample luini journal file
+### Sample monescript journal file

 ````